The Ballad of Cable Hogue (1970)

 Double-crossed and left without water in the desert, Cable Hogue is saved when he finds a spring.
 It is in just the right spot for a much needed rest stop on the local stagecoach line, and Hogue uses this to his advantage.
 He builds a house and makes money off the stagecoach passengers.
 Hildy, a prostitute from the nearest town, moves in with him.
 Hogue has everything going his way until the advent of the automobile ends the era of the stagecoach.

-Search every frame of The Ballad of Cable Hogue
+What does the cinematography of The Ballad of Cable Hogue look like?